UNITED24 - Make a charitable donation in support of Ukraine!

 Trump 47 Doctrine

-Think of Trump for a moment as the equivalent of a late-Roman emperor: He will rule an empire whose best days are behind it, that suffers from an unusually high degree of corruption and moral and intellectual decay, and that will not face the facts of its diminishing power and prestige.
+Some think of Trump as the equivalent of a late-Roman emperor: He will rule an empire whose best days are behind it, that suffers from an unusually high degree of corruption and moral and intellectual decay, and that will not face the facts of its diminishing power and prestige.
 And neither will Trump.
 Instead, he wants to put himself at the head of a great struggle for recapturing its imagined, or imaginary, lost glory.

 “Trump’s Win Ends a Post-War II Era of US Leadership,” wrote The New York Times’ national security correspondent David E. Sanger as soon as Trump secured his victory in the 2024 presidential election.
 Sanger’s view is that a second Trump administration will give way to a crumbling US leadership, which, while staying true to its democratic values, managed to maintain a liberal order by establishing military alliances around the world.
 The US foreign policy may change from "value diplomacy" to unite allies with shared values to fight against China and Russia to "unilateral diplomacy" that prioritizes national interests.